Fuzzball Documentation

 It is not necessary to mount the newly created NFS shares on any compute nodes.
 Fuzzball will automatically handle this through the NFS CSI driver that we will create in the next step.

-Install the NFS CSI driver
+Install the NFS CSI Driver

 Now you can tell Fuzzball that you will use NFS to back cluster storage by installing an appropriate driver.
 Execute the following to create an appropriate YAML file.